mobxjs/mobx/docs/refguide/observable.md

 -   `autoBind: true`.
 Automatically binds all created actions to the instance.
 -   `deep: false`.
 Use `observable.ref` by default, rather than `observable` to create new observable members
 -   `name: <string>`.
 Gives the object a debug name that is printed in error messages and reflection APIs.

+## A short note on classes

+So far most examples above have been leaning towards class syntax.
+MobX is unopinionated about this, and there are probably just as many MobX users that use plain objects.
+A slight benefit of classes is that they have easily discoverable APIs icmw.
+TypeScript and are presented clearly in debug tools.
+But heavy inheritance patterns can become foot-guns easily.
+So if you use classes, keep them simple.